Clarksburg, West Virginia 7 Day Weather Forecast

 FORECAST CONFIDENCE: Medium.

-and thunderstorms could vary from forecast.
+and extent of fog overnight may vary from the forecast.

 EXPERIMENTAL TABLE OF FLIGHT CATEGORY OBJECTIVELY SHOWS CONSISTENCY